zendesk/zendesk_api_client_rb/README.md

 This client supports Zendesk's v2 API.
 Please see our [API documentation](http://developer.zendesk.com) for more information.

+## Installation

+Currently

+    gem install zendesk

+will not install this version of the API client.
+To use it, you must either clone this repository and run

+    rake install

+or add it to your Gemfile as such:

+    gem "zendesk", :git => "git://github.com/zendesk/zendesk_api_client_rb.git"

 ## Configuration

 Configuration is done through a block returning an instance of Zendesk::Client.